 Any change in the initial contractual scope agreed by each relevant party, including Client & Contractor, is hitting any major attribute of the project (scope, cost & schedule) known as Change Order.

 A change order is an amendment in the contract.
-It should be on a later date once both parties have an initial contract.
+It should be at a later date once both parties have an initial contract.
 Being a good project manager, you must have a full grip to avoid any scope creep.

 Why Change Orders?

 Change orders are raised as design errors, change in conditions, procurement constraints, or the owner wants something to change later on.
-If a client wants to compress the schedule, then he needs to pay the acceleration cost that itself is a change order.
+If a client wants to compress the schedule, he needs to pay the acceleration cost, which is a change order.
 If he wants to reduce the cost, then the scope will automatically reduce or accept delays in project completion or on milestones wherever applicable accordingly.

 Five Key Component of a Change Order